Metro City Driver Gameplay Tips and Browser Player

 Metro City Driver is really a lane-reading dodge page dressed as a city driving game.
 The opening traffic teaches that faster than any title card could.

-Category: Action Platform: Browser Play Mode: Single Player Device: Desktop / Mobile
+Category: Racing Platform: Browser Session: Single Player Device: Desktop / Mobile

 Metro City Driver is really a lane-reading dodge page dressed as a city driving game.
 The opening traffic teaches that faster than any title card could.
 The first run usually improves as soon as you look two gaps ahead instead of staring at the nearest car.
 One calm lane change is better than two panicked corrections.
 Short left-right nudges work better than long steering holds because the car recenters quickly and the page punishes overcorrection more than low speed.